tibbotech/BP-Tester-UI/readme.md

 ## Step 2: Setting IDs

 Navigate back to the home screen by pressing the **Exit** button.
 Then press the **Set ID** button.
 Use the **+** and **-** buttons to select the sensor number you wish to set.
 Then, press and hold the MD button on the desired sensor.
-The green LEDs should turn green.
+The green LED should turn green.
 Then, press the **Set ID** button.
 If done correctly, the sensor ID will have been changed.

 This process should be repeated for each sensor we are connecting. .
 Each sensor should be given its own **<u>UNIQUE</u>** ID between 1 and 247.
 Two sensors being assigned the same ID will cause erratic results.